 Select Enabled to enable an sSATA port specified by the user.
-The options are Disabled and Enabled.
+The options are Disabled and Enabled sSATA Port 0 ~ Port 3 Hot Plug sSATA Port 0 ~ Port 3 Spin Up Device

 This feature designates this port for hot plugging.
 Set this item to Enabled for hot-plugging support, which will allow the user to replace an sSATA drive without shutting down the system.
 The options are Enabled and Disabled.